Microcontrollers and the C Programming Language (MSP430)

 Mark is the author of more than fifty book chapters, journal articles, and conference proceedings and the recipient of five best paper/presentation awards.
 He is a Senior Member of the IEEE and a Fellow of the International Symposium on Quality Electronic Design.

-Mark Budnik is a nearly 30 year veteran of the electronics industry and academia.
-He holds the positions of the Paul H. Brandt Professor at Valparaiso University and the Electrical Engineering Program Director and Irwin Chair of Engineering at Houghton College.
-He has won numerous institution, regional, and national teaching awards including the 2019 American Society for Engineering Education Outstanding Teacher Medal.
+Mark Budnik is a 30+ year veteran of the electronics industry and academia.
+He holds the position of Teaching Professor in the Electrical and Computer Engineering Department at Carnegie Mellon University.
+He has won numerous institution, regional, and national teaching awards including the 2019 American Society for Engineering Education Outstanding Teacher Medal and the 2015 Disney's Inspiring Brilliance Award.